marijnh/Eloquent-JavaScript/07_robot.md

 if}}

 This robot usually finishes the task of delivering 5 parcels in about 16 turns.
 That's slightly better than `routeRobot` but still definitely not optimal.
+We'll continue refining it in the exercises.

 ## Exercises